AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Create

 AnyChart allows to adjust chart at any moment after it is displayed.
 The most simple case is adding a new point.
-To add an element into a data set, use **.append()** method
+To add an element into a data set, use {api:anychart.data.Set#append}**.append()**{api} method

 ```
     dataSet.append({x: 'P6', value: 20});